Structures & Forces

 Load:

-External force on a structure
+External force carried by a structure

 Two Types of Loads